gilday/dark-mode-sync-plugin/README.md

     reg query HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Themes\Personalize\AppsUseLightTheme

 When the plugin detects that Windows is using Dark Mode, it sets the IDEA theme to the selected theme.
-When the plugin detects that macOS is not using Dark Mode, it sets the IDEA theme to corresponding theme.
+When the plugin detects that Windows is not using Dark Mode, it sets the IDEA theme to corresponding theme.